Research

 Job Market Paper

-How does the race of those suffering alter Americans’ sympathy and support for invaded countries?
-Moving beyond the traditional white-black binary, this research examines how the intertwined domestic and international racialization for both Asians and Arabs creates particular penalties in support.
-Using AI-generated images, I manipulate the race of a hypothetical invaded country and find white respondents are less supportive toward Arab and Asian countries, though Black countries were not penalized to the same degree.
-Beyond this downstream effect on policy preferences, I find evidence of an underappreciated upstream influence wherein race biases evaluations of ostensibly material and objective country capabilities.
-Then, to better mirror the real-world dynamics where the public decides its support with information about both invader and invaded, I field a paired conjoint on a quota-based sample of Americans.
+How does the race of those suffering alter Americans' sympathy and support for invaded countries?
+Moving beyond the traditional White-Black binary, this research examines how the intertwined domestic and international racialization for both Asians and Arabs creates particular penalties in support.
+Survey data from the late Cold War provides evidence consistent with my theory.
+To establish causality, I use AI-generated images to manipulate the race of a hypothetical invaded country and find White respondents are less supportive toward Arab and Asian majority countries, though majority Black countries were not penalized to the same degree.
+Importantly, race also biases evaluations of ostensibly material and objective country capabilities.
+To better mirror the real-world dynamics where publics observe both invader and invaded, I field a paired-profile conjoint on a quota-based sample of Americans.
 While respondents support invaded (victim) countries in general, the cross-pull of outgroup racial or religious identity substantially weakens and in some cases eliminates the support for victims of aggression.
-These results show race not only biases support against certain countries in conflict, but also has a more subtle but consequential influence over how people interpret and evaluate country characteristics and behavior.
-Race then, not only has downstream effects on support but upstream influence over the inputs of strategic decision-making, coloring the material and strategic considerations that are fundamental to international security.
+These results show that race can bias support, but also condition how people react to aggressive behavior.
+Identity is not so easily separable from strategic or material considerations.

 Peer-reviewed Articles